yadavankit7054364/Learning-Management-System/README.md

 3. Scope:
 This project deals with the various functioning in College management process.
 The main idea is to implement a proper process to system.
 In our existing system contains a many operations registration, student search, fees, attendance, exam records, performance of the student etc. All these activity takeout manually by administrator.

+The project entitled as Institution Management System is the system that deals with the issues related to a particular institution.
+This project is successfully implemented with all the features mentioned in system requirements specification.
+The application provides appropriate information to users according to the chosen service.
+The project is designed keeping in view the day to day problems faced by a college.

+Deployment of our application will certainly help the college to reduce unnecessary wastage of time in personally going to each department for some information.
+Awareness and right information about any college is essential for both the development of student as well as faculty.
+So this serves the right purpose in achieving the desired requirements of both the communities.